Connections-Business-Directory/Connections/README.txt

 * [Enhanced Categories](https://connections-pro.com/add-on/enhanced-categories/) :: Adds many features to the categories.
 * [Form](https://connections-pro.com/add-on/form/) :: Allow site visitor to submit entries to your directory.
 Also provides frontend editing support.
 * [Link](https://connections-pro.com/add-on/link/) :: Links a WordPress user to an entry so that user can maintain their entry with or without moderation.
-* [ROT13 Encryption](https://connections-pro.com/add-on/rot13-email-encryption/) :: Protect email addresses from being harvested from your business directory by spam bots.
+* [ROT13 Encryption](https://connections-pro.com/add-on/rot13-email-encryption/) :: Protect email addresses from being harvested from your business directory by spambots.
 * [SiteShot](https://connections-pro.com/add-on/siteshot/) :: Show a screen capture of the entry's website.
 * [Widget Pack](https://connections-pro.com/add-on/widget-pack/) :: A set of feature rich, versatile and highly configurable widgets that can be used to enhance your directory.